 Vancouver’s coastal waters offer some of the most spectacular wildlife viewing opportunities in North America, with bald eagles providing dramatic aerial displays during whale watching excursions.
 These majestic birds of prey are abundant throughout the region’s marine environment, with British Columbia hosting one of the largest populations of bald eagles outside of Alaska.
 While orcas and humpbacks may be the headline attractions on whale watching tours, the sight of these impressive eagles soaring overhead or perched on coastal trees adds an unforgettable dimension to your marine wildlife experience.

-You don’t need a separate trip to appreciate these iconic birds.
-During whale watching excursions with Wild Whales Vancouver, bald eagles are frequently spotted along the coastline and on small islands.
-Their impressive six-to-seven-foot wingspan and distinctive white head and tail feathers make them unmistakable as they patrol the same productive waters where whales and porpoises feed.
+You don’t need a separate trip to appreciate these iconic birds, bald eagles are frequently spotted along the coastline and on small islands.
+Their impressive six foot wingspan and distinctive white head and tail feathers make them unmistakable as they patrol the same productive waters where whales and porpoises feed.
 The combination of magnificent marine mammals and these aerial predators creates a complete ecosystem experience that showcases the rich biodiversity of British Columbia’s coastal environment.

 Coastal Hunting Grounds